Searching for Beyond the Standard Model physics using the improved description of $^{100}$Mo $2\nu\beta\beta$ decay spectral shape with CUPID-Mo: Data selection

 \section{Data selection}

 The data selection for the source spectra employed in the background model fit (explained in Sec.~\ref{sec:BM}) is based on particle identification and time-coincidence criteria.
-The $\alpha$ identification relies on the scintillation light detected by the adjacent LD(s) coupled to each \lmoenr crystal.
-For each event, we calculate an energy-independent variable that takes into account the amount of scintillation light detected in both LD(s) to distinguish the $\alpha$ events from the $\beta/\gamma$ ones.
-The cut on the normalized light signals allows the identification of the $\beta/\gamma$ events with an efficiency of $(99.4 \pm 0.4) \%$~\cite{Augier:2022znx}.
+The $\alpha$ identification relies on the scintillation light detected by the adjacent LD(s) coupled to each \lmoenr crystal~\cite{Augier:2022znx}.